ArabGeeks/SimpleCalendar/README.md

 ### Prerequisites

-- Web server (e.g., Apache, Nginx)
+- Web server (e.g., Apache)
 - PHP (version 7 or later)
 - MySQL database

+### MySQL Configuration

+- in db_connect.php file update the UserName, PASSWORD, and DataBase as per the database configuration.
+- In your Database create a table (e.g. events) with the necessary fields (e.g. eventName, calendar, color, date).

 ### Installation